 Fishing is an important part of the culture and economy of communities here in B.C., especially First Nations.
 Unfortunately, many fisheries in our province are taking an unacceptable toll on endangered salmon populations.

-Watershed Watch is working to change the way salmon fisheries are managed in B.C., so that healthy salmon populations can be harvested and while the depleted ones are left to rebuild.
+Watershed Watch is working to change the way salmon fisheries are managed in B.C., so that healthy salmon populations can be harvested and the depleted ones are left to rebuild.

 Here is how we are doing it: